ddrohan/dynamic-web-dev-labs/lab04/step_3.md

 ##Adding 'about.ejs'

-We'll keep this page fairly simple for the moment so create a new file (about.ejs) within the **'pages'** directory/folder of your **'public'** webapp folder and place the following html inside it.
+We'll keep this page fairly simple for the moment so create a new file (about.ejs) within the **'pages'** directory/folder of your **'public'** webapp folder and place the following html inside it,

+like so,

 ![](../images/lab04.s301.png)

+and then

 ![](../images/lab04.s302.png)